OctopusDeploy/blog/blog/2024-07/whats-new-navigation-ui/index.md

   - Product
 ---

-Our [new navigation UI](https://octopus.com/blog/redesigning-octopus-navigation) makes it easier to find what you're looking for in Octopus in a handful of different ways.
+Our new navigation UI, rolling out to Cloud customers in July, makes it easier to find what you're looking for in Octopus in a handful of different ways.
 It's also a faster experience for our scale customers.
 And for everyone, we've ensured modern dark and light themes that are more considerate of accessibility.

 In this post, I give you a quick rundown of the navigation UI changes.